 Northgard lets you play as one of a variety of different Viking-inspired tribes, fleeing their homeland in search of pastures anew.
 Each game map is an island split up into different territories, filled with various dangers, and other tribes who’ve also landed to settle the territory.
 You must explore and expand to ensure you have enough resources for when winter arrives, and there are multiple ways to secure victory.
 Northgard also features multiplayer support for up to six people.

-Valkyria Chronicles is a strategy series at home on the Switch, with controls optimised for Joy-Cons, rather than mouse and keyboard.
-This new installment centres around a squad of soldiers in an anime parallel of World War 2, as they overcome the trials and tribulations of warfare.
+Valkyria Chronicles is a strategy series at home on the Switch, with controls optimized for Joy-Cons, rather than mouse and keyboard.
+This new instalment centres around a squad of soldiers in an anime parallel to World War 2, as they overcome the trials and tribulations of warfare.
 Combat in the game is turn-based, and you spend action points to move specific units and execute actions.
 Valkyria Chronicles 4 is definitely worth checking out if you like strategy with a good story thrown in.

 A recent yet welcome addition to the Switch strategy genre is the real-time tactics game, John Wick Hex.
 In our John Wick Hex review, we said it had “carefully captured the spirit of the franchise” and lets players step into the shoes of the infamous hitman as he takes down targets in a quest to dismantle the underground organisation known as ‘Hex’.